Forensic entomology and the law: Initial Contact Notes

 Initial contact notes include certain preliminary information and the fee charged.
 The following are key pieces of preliminary information: the contact officer's name, address, and phone number; the death scene's exact location; the type of habitat in that area; the corpse's phase of decomposition; and a general description of the manner of death.
 When recording the information gathered, the estimated post mortem interval (PMI) made by others at the crime scene should be disregarded in order to guarantee an unbiased PMI from the entomologist.

-Since the entomology expertise is usually requested well after the recovery of the corpse, inquiry about the kind and amount of insect activity observed and whether the body had already been moved should also be recorded.
+Since entomology expertise is usually requested well after the recovery of the corpse, inquiries about the kind and amount of insect activity observed and whether the body had already been moved should also be recorded.
 Finally, the entomologist and the law enforcement organization should mutually agree on a clear fee that appropriately covers all the services to be provided by the FE.